 }

-Step 5.
 Once you're done configuring the exporter options, try running your application and validate if your application is sending traces to SigNoz cloud here.

-Step 1.
-Install the OpenTelemetry packages
+Install the necessary OpenTelemetry packages for Node.js instrumentation.

 npm i @opentelemetry/sdk-node